About the Author

 People die.
 Not as noble sacrifices that advance the plot—they just die, like people do.
 Victories cost something permanent.
 PTSD doesn't reset between chapters.
 The moral complexity is baked into the story, not delivered as lecture.
 You'll get the genre experience you came for: the firefights, the starship battles, the conspiracies, the magic.

-Because my books are Rorschach tests with teeth—structured moral arguments disguised as adventure fiction.
+Because my books are Rorschach tests with teeth.
 How you respond to the impossible choices my characters face reveals what you actually believe about power, violence, and the limits of utilitarian ethics.

 I recognize that might make some readers uncomfortable.
 And that's good.
 Discomfort is the point.
 Comfort is complacency, and the world can't afford that.